Call for Applications: Trump Administration to Support Community Revitalization, Local Food Initiatives | US EPA

 Call for Applications: Trump Administration to Support Community Revitalization, Local Food Initiatives

-SAN FRANCISCO – Today, in support of the Trump Administration’s Executive Order on Promoting Agriculture and Rural Prosperity in America, the U.S. Environmental Protection Agency (EPA) announced an opportunity to apply for technical assistance for communities interested in revitalizing neighborhoods through development of local food systems.
+PHILADELPHIA (Aug.
+7, 2019) – In support of the Trump Administration’s Executive Order on Promoting Agriculture and Rural Prosperity in America, the U.S. Environmental Protection Agency is announcing an opportunity to apply for technical assistance for communities interested in revitalizing neighborhoods through development of local food systems.
 The assistance will be provided through the Local Foods, Local Places (LFLP) program.

-“By promoting farmers markets, community kitchens, and increased access to healthy food, EPA is working to revitalize communities,” said EPA Pacific Southwest Regional Administrator Mike Stoker.
-“The Local Foods, Local Places program can help protect the environment, improve health and create jobs for the community, particularly in Opportunity Zones and other disadvantaged areas.”
+“Local food systems improve health, local economies and the environment,” said EPA Mid-Atlantic Regional Administrator Cosmo Servidio.
+“We look forward to supporting more communities, particularly those in Opportunity Zones, by providing technical assistance and expertise to help communities access healthier, locally produced food.”

 Local Foods, Local Places supports projects that: